 Yes, oatmeal can be made ahead of time.
 I actually make 2-3 days worth of oatmeal at one time.
 Then put the extra oatmeal in an airtight container and store it in the fridge.
 The soaked chia seeds will be enough for 4-5 servings.

 If you find that the oatmeal isn’t sweet enough, first try using a large overripe banana.
-If that still isn’t sweet enough, add a little maple syrup.
+If that still isn’t sweet enough, add a drizzle of maple syrup.
 Overripe bananas are very sweet compared to green or yellow bananas.
+If you must, try adding some chocolate chips for even more sweetness!

 Oats themselves are vegan.
 It just depends on the other ingredients that are added.
 Be sure to use plant-based milk.